gildasmorvan/similar2logo/README.md

 }
 ```

-##### Launch the web server
+##### Launch the HTML runner

-Finally, we launch the web server as in the previous example.
+Finally, we launch and configure the HTML runner as in the previous example.

 ```
-new SparkHttpServer(simulationModel, true, false, false)
+def runner = new Similar2LogoHtmlRunner( )
+runner.config.exportAgents = true
+runner.initializeRunner simulationModel
+runner.showView( )
 ```

 #### <a name="gturmite"></a> Dealing with marks: the turmite model